 -Then fix for at least 6 minutes (I use the Ilford stuff)

-My best and or favourite results so far have been using Kentmere 400.
-But I do use old expired colour films as well.
+My best and or favourite results so far have been using Kentmere 400, also useable for darkroom printing I also do use old expired colour films as well and the negs from these are pretty dense and hard to darkroom print with but are fine to scan.

 Here are some pictures using this recipe Tagged Caffenol